bennyrock20/python-sri-sdk/README.md

-# SRI
+# EC SRI

-SRI provides a simple way to interact with the SRI API.
+EC SRI provides a simple way to interact with the SRI API.

 ## Disclaimer